-Paying just your monthly premiums, it could take you a decade or more to build a significant cash value you can borrow against.
-Adding the paid-up-addition, or PUA, insurance rider to your policy will let you pay more into your cash value so you can grow it faster.
+Paying your monthly premiums could take a decade or more to build a significant cash value you can borrow against.
+Adding the paid-up-addition insurance rider to your policy will let you pay more into your cash value to grow it faster.

 6. Go Ahead and Borrow

-When you’re ready to borrow, your loan will come from the cash value of your policy, which is used as collateral.
+When you’re ready to borrow, your loan will come from your policy’s cash value, which is used as collateral.
 Just call up your insurer and request funding.
 Unlike a traditional loan, there’s no need to explain why you need the money, and the loan won’t affect your credit.
-And the loan isn’t recognized by the IRS as income, so it’s tax-free.
+The loan isn’t recognized by the IRS as income, so it’s tax-free.

 7. Pay Yourself Back

-You will be charged interest, although it’s likely to be lower than interest on a bank loan.
-And although there are no required monthly payments, you are expected to repay the loan.
+You will be charged interest, though it’s likely lower than the interest on a bank loan.
+Although there are no required monthly payments, you are expected to repay the loan.
 Take as long as you’d like to pay it back — but be aware that borrowing reduces the death benefit until it’s repaid in full.

 This concept doesn’t work for everyone, but there are alternatives for borrowing at favorable rates and watching your savings grow over time.
 The key is consistency and financial discipline.
 Here are some alternatives: